-There is no doubt that the practice of confession has been abused on all sides.
+There is no doubt that confession has been abused on all sides.
 But as a friend of mine likes to say, the correct response to abuse is not non-use but proper use.
-So what is the proper use of confession and why should we do it?
+So what is the proper use of confession, and why should we do it?
 Let me suggest two good reasons for confession:

 This point is often lost among those of us who proclaim grace.
 We preach that “you are as righteous, holy, and perfect as Jesus” – and we are right to do so.
 In Christ you are all those things.

 Let me give you an example.
-A few years ago the face of a beautiful woman entered my head and got stuck there.
-It just wouldn’t leave.
-She wasn’t my wife so I had a problem.
-I didn’t want to dwell on this woman’s looks so I battled valiantly against the temptation.
-But nothing I did would make her face leave my mind.
+A few years ago I faced a strong temptation.
+Nothing I did would make the temptation leave my mind.
 At this point I hadn’t sinned but I was vulnerable.
 I was heading in a bad direction and felt powerless to stop.

 2. Confession breaks the power of sin